nikakogho/BraitenbergPlayground/README.md

 Tweak one-to-one sensor-motor wires and watch complex behaviour emerge.

 ## Why
-To question the boundary between living beings and machines by showing how simple wiring can give rise to behaviors we use as proof of life and min
+To question the boundary between living beings and machines by showing how simple wiring can give rise to behaviors we use as proof of life and mind

 ## Quick start
 ```bash